Privacy laws that apply to iPrimus

 We have documented processes for verifying personal information collected for particular transactions, such as proof of occupancy, change of occupier and priority assistance.
 Our staff is trained to properly handle the different types of information they receive, particularly sensitive information.
 We have quality assurance measures in place to monitor calls to ensure that our processes are being followed.

 While some of the personal information we collect is held in hardcopy form, most personal information is stored in electronic databases.

 We have extensive processes in place to ensure that our information systems and files are kept secure from unauthorised access and interference.
 These include:

 - System access is controlled by logins and different security levels.
 Access to customer information for all staff (including agents in our Manila call centre) is centrally controlled.
 Access requests must be supported by a request from senior management.

 - Access authorisation is layered and access authorisations are specific to the job function of each staff member.
-For example, staff with responsibility for fault management have no access to credit card information.
-Staff are only trained in areas of the system specific to the function of their job.
+For example, staff with responsibility for fault management has no access to credit card information.
+Staff is only trained in areas of the system specific to the function of their job.